python/cpython/Doc/c-api/dict.rst

 .. index:: object: dictionary

-.. ctype:: PyDictObject
+.. c:type:: PyDictObject

-   This subtype of :ctype:`PyObject` represents a Python dictionary object.
+   This subtype of :c:type:`PyObject` represents a Python dictionary object.

-.. cvar:: PyTypeObject PyDict_Type
+.. c:var:: PyTypeObject PyDict_Type

    .. index::
       single: DictType (in module types)
       single: DictionaryType (in module types)

-   This instance of :ctype:`PyTypeObject` represents the Python dictionary type.
+   This instance of :c:type:`PyTypeObject` represents the Python dictionary type.
 This is exposed to Python programs as ``dict`` and ``types.DictType``.

-.. cfunction:: int PyDict_Check(PyObject *p)
+.. c:function:: int PyDict_Check(PyObject *p)

    Return true if *p* is a dict object or an instance of a subtype of the dict type.